mialkin/docs/dotnet/api/system/linq/expression tree.md

 # Expression tree

-Expression trees represent code in a tree-like data structure, where each node is an expression, for example, a method call or a binary operation such as x < y.
+Expression trees represent code in a tree-like data structure, where each node is an expression, for example, a method call or a binary operation such as `x < y`.

 To create expression trees by using the API, use the [↑ Expression](https://docs.microsoft.com/en-us/dotnet/api/system.linq.expressions.expression?) class.
 This class contains static factory methods that create expression tree nodes of specific types.